-G8.
-New Accounting Standards for application in future periods
+G8 New accounting standards for application in future periods

 A number of new standards and amendments to the standards are effective for annual periods beginning after 1 July 2016 (unless otherwise stated).
-The Group has considered the impact of these changes and their application in the preparation of these consolidated financial statements
+The Group have considered the impact of these changes and their application in the preparation of these consolidated financial statements.